Maintaining strong relationships with our referring community is a priority for us. Always feel free to call us with any questions or concerns.

 For emergency transfers, please call to notify us of the patient’s condition and estimated arrival time.
 This is not required but will help us prepare for the patient and meet its specific needs as quickly as possible upon arrival.
 We also welcome you to contact our specialists via phone prior to any referral to discuss the case.
 Telephone consultations will be provided to veterinarians free of charge.

-We see ourselves as an extension of the family veterinarian and strive to keep the referring veterinarian informed through timely written and verbal updates.
+We see ourselves as an extension of the family veterinarian and strive to keep the referring veterinarian informed through timely updates.
 Once the patient is under our care, we will confer with you regularly until the patient is recovered and can be transferred back to your care.
 At that time, we will transfer updated medical records and radiographs.

 VERC is committed to providing the most advanced diagnostic and treatment options for our patients.
 Sometimes, this means going a step further and assisting in the development of those options.
 To that end, we are pleased to participate in clinical trials that seek to provide the larger veterinary community with answers and select patients with what may be their only hope for treatment.